 - Users agree to abide by the Rules of Conduct in Campus Buildings.

-- All users are responsible for returning the facility to its normal condition at the conclusion of the event.
-This includes replacing all moved furniture back to the standard layout posted by the entry door.
+- Users are responsible for returning the facility to its normal condition at the conclusion of the event.

 - If extraordinary cleaning or repair is deemed necessary, additional vendor fees will be recharged to the chartstring provided by the event organizer.
 This includes fees to re-set any moved furniture.